LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 detected by the EyeLink software were linearly interpolated from 25 ms before blink onset to 100 ms after blink offset.
-Epochs were normalized by subtracting the mean pupil size between −0.5 and 0 s on each trial, and dividing by the standard deviation of pupil size across all trials.
+Epochs were normalized by subtracting the mean pupil size between −0.5 and 0 s on each trial, and dividing by the standard deviation of pupil size across all trials (to allow pooling across subjects).
 Normalized pupil size data were then deconvolved with a pupil impulse response kernel.[@WierdaEtAl2012; @McCloyEtAl2016]  Briefly, the pupil response kernel represents the stereotypical time course of a pupillary response to an isolated